heptarch/heptarch.github.io/drafts/demon.md

  light from previous flashes."
 The Duke: "How?"
 "From transmission coefficients and phase shifts.
-They translate into precisely calibrated magnetic pulses, though we've had to extend governor theory considerably to make sense of them."
+They translate into precisely calibrated magnetic pulses, though we've had to extend governor theory considerably to perform them."
  The Duke: "No, I mean, how do you receive instructions?
 From who?
 To what end?"
 Ellen wrinkles her nose.
 "I misspoke.
 I was using this scheme to learn the shape of the artefact.
 I use 'instructions' figuratively."